 Promote research to prevent litter, including microlitter, from entering the marine environment through sewage, stormwater and wastewater outlets.

-5. Outreach and Education, including Communication
+5. Education, Outreach and Communication

 Notes: General text on outreach and education to be included.

 It may be beneficial to organize the actions in such a way that those focused on dissemination of the action plan (and related products) are separate from actions that are focused on engaging with targeted external audiences to prevent debris impacts in the Arctic.